-Studies show insufficient sleep exacerbates inflammation, increases heart disease risk, and hinders your immune system as well as brain and cellular performance.
+Studies show insufficient sleep exacerbates inflammation1, increases heart disease risk2, and hinders your immune system3 as well as brain and cellular performance.
 To remedy that, get eight hours of solid, consistent sleep nightly.
 Improve sleep with these eight simple hacks for a better night's sleep.

 Even with genetics and other limitations, you've got a lot of power over your metabolism and your health.
 When you mind your mitochondria, you increase your metabolism to become fit and healthy.
 You are never stuck.